ericbonnie/myGit/Desktop/readme.txt

 Git tracks changes
 Git track
 Synchronic
-Creating a new branch is quick
+Creating a new branch is quick and Simple and SImple
-Re-test dev branch